Body Fat Calculator - Estimate Your Body Fat Percentage Free Body Fat Calculator

 What is Body Fat Percentage?

 Body fat percentage is the proportion of your total body weight that consists of fat tissue.
-Unlike BMI, which only uses height and weight, body fat percentage provides a more accurate picture of your body composition by distinguishing between fat mass and lean mass (muscle, bone, water, organs).
+Unlike BMI, which only uses height and weight, body fat percentage provides a more accurate picture of your body composition by distinguishing between fat mass and lean mass (muscle, bone, water, and organs).
+Knowing your body fat percentage is essential for assessing fitness, tracking progress, and understanding health risks.

 Men: